Pio Schiavi

-Pio Schiavi (born 27 August 1998) is an Italian football player.
+Pio Schiavi (born 27 August 1998) is an Italian football player who plays for Serie D club Portici.

 Club career

 Napoli

 He represented Napoli U-19 squad in the 2016–17 UEFA Youth League and 2017–18 UEFA Youth League.

 Loan to Juve Stabia

 On 22 July 2018, he joined Serie C club Juve Stabia on loan.
 He previously played for the junior teams of Juve.
 He made his Serie C debut for Juve Stabia on 20 November 2018 in a game against Viterbese Castrense as an 83rd-minute substitute for Roberto Vitiello.

 Imolese

 On 26 August 2019, he signed with Imolese.

 Personal life

 His cousin Raffaele Schiavi is also a footballer.